Aliases for GNB2 Gene

 GeneCards Summary for GNB2 Gene

-GNB2 (Guanine Nucleotide Binding Protein (G Protein), Beta Polypeptide 2) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
-GO annotations related to this gene include signal transducer activity and calcium channel regulator activity.
-An important paralog of this gene is GNB4.
+GNB2 (G Protein Subunit Beta 2) is a Protein Coding gene.
+Diseases associated with GNB2 include Night Blindness, Congenital Stationary, Type 1H and Charcot-Marie-Tooth Disease, Dominant Intermediate F. Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include GTPase activity.
+An important paralog of this gene is GNB1.